Disney Channel (Germany): History

+On 2 July 2026, it was announced that Disney Channel would be rebranded to Disney TV by the end of the year, with the aim of keep only one generalist linear free-to-air TV channel in the country, instead of owning linear pay TV channels.
+This is because, in the German market, free-to-air TV channels are viewed more than pay TV channels.
+In August, the rebrand was clarified to be taking place on 1 December.

 Availability

 Via the airwaves, the station had an availability to 93% of German TV households plus on two online platforms: live-stream and a catch-up service, as well as Europe wide on Astra digital satellite service.